pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

     test(system, MultiThreadedRunner, wait=0.2)

+When the events are processed asynchronously, we need to ``wait`` for the results.

 PostgreSQL Environment
 ======================

 We can also run the system with the library's PostgreSQL persistence module.
+Just for fun, we will also configure the system to compress and encrypt the domain events.

 .. code-block:: python